About the Author

-Berg is a dynamic and much-requested keynote speaker.
-He has delivered hundreds of speeches in more than 20 states, from Maine to Alaska.
+Berg has delivered hundreds of keynote speeches on four continents and in 37 states, from Maine to Alaska, while surviving moose attacks and volcanic eruptions.
 One audience member wrote, “Seeing Joel Berg speak in person is like watching the History Channel, C-Span, and Comedy Central all at once.”
-The Philadelphia Inquirer called him “the darling of hunger fighters everywhere.”